-Q3.7: When allocating the total reserve between the general account (GA) and the separate account (SA), VM-20 states that the amount allocated to the GA must not be less than zero, and the amount allocated to the SA must not be less than the sum of the cash surrender values and not be greater than the sum of the account values attributable to the separate account portion of all such contracts.
+Q 3.6: When allocating the total reserve between the general account (GA) and the separate account (SA), VM-20 states that the amount allocated to the GA must not be less than zero, and the amount allocated to the SA must not be less than the sum of the cash surrender values and not be greater than the sum of the account values attributable to the separate account portion of all such contracts.
 If the company books a negative amount into the general account due to the CRVM expense allowance, couldn't this result in an increase in the total reserve (GA + SA) if the negative amount cannot be recognized?

-A: Since the SA Reserve has a floor of the variable cash surrender value and a ceiling of the variable account value, the first constraint of GA reserve not < 0 also means there's an implicit ceiling of the SA equal to the minimum reserve.
+A: Because the SA reserve has a floor of the variable cash surrender value and a ceiling of the variable account value, the first constraint of GA reserve not < 0 also means there's an implicit floor of the SA equal to the minimum reserve.
 So the sum of the SA and GA will not ever exceed the minimum reserve.

-Q3.8: Why would an actuary calculate the Stochastic Exclusion Test?
+Q 3.7: Why would an actuary calculate the Stochastic Exclusion Test?

 A: Some actuaries would calculate the Stochastic Exclusion Test because the block of policies does not have material market risk and the Stochastic Reserve will not contribute to the minimum reserve calculation.
 The benefit in that instance is that the time and expense to determine the Stochastic Reserve is not required.
-Some actuaries may decide to perform the stochastic calculation even if they pass the stochastic exclusion test because there may be some diversification or risk offsets they would then recognize in their minimum reserve calculation under VM-20 or for other reasons.
+Some actuaries may decide to perform the stochastic calculation even if they pass the Stochastic Exclusion Test because there may be some diversification or risk offsets they would then recognize in their minimum reserve calculation under VM-20 or for other reasons.

-Q3.9: Why would an actuary calculate the Deterministic Exclusion Test?
+Q 3.8: Why would an actuary calculate the Deterministic Exclusion Test?

-A: Some actuaries with policies that pass the stochastic exclusion test would also perform the deterministic exclusion test to avoid the requirement of performing the deterministic calculation.
+A: Some actuaries with policies that pass the Stochastic Exclusion Test would also perform the Deterministic Exclusion Test to avoid the burden of performing the deterministic calculation.
 Again, some actuaries would still calculate the Deterministic Reserve even if the policies pass the Deterministic Exclusion Test as it can be used in the VM-20 calculation even if the Deterministic Exclusion Test is passed.

-Q3.10: How does an actuary define a model segment and determine the policies to include in each model segment.
+Q 3.9: How does an actuary define a model segment and determine the policies to include in each model segment?

 A: Section 7.A of VM-20 addresses the cash flow model requirements for the Stochastic and Deterministic Reserves.
 This section requires the model segments to be consistent with the company's asset segmentation plan, investment strategies, or approach used to allocate investment income for statutory purposes.
 Each policy can be included in only one segment.
 Some actuaries might also consider how non-guaranteed elements are set in determining model segments.
-It should be noted that a model segment can be an entire block of business.
+It should be noted that a model segment can be an entire block of business or an entire product group, where product groups are defined by Section 2.A.

-Q3.11: What is the difference between the grouping of policies described in Section 7.B.2 and the aggregation of policies described in Section 7.B.3?
+Q 3.10: What is the difference between the grouping of policies described in Section 7.B.2 and the product groups described in Section 2.A?

 A: Section 7.B.2 addresses the level of granularity when constructing the cash flow model.
-VM-20 allows policies to be grouped into modeling cells for both the Stochastic Reserve and Deterministic Reserve calculation, rather than requiring a seriatim, policy by policy reserve calculation.
-VM-20 requires that the grouping of policies must be done in a manner that does not result in a materially different reserve without grouping.

-VM-20 requires a seriatim calculation (i.e., with no grouping) for the Net Premium Reserve so that neither concept applies.
+VM-20 allows policies to be grouped into modeling cells for both the Stochastic Reserve and Deterministic Reserve calculation, rather than requiring a seriatim, policy-by-policy reserve calculation.
+VM-20 requires that the grouping of policies must be done in a manner consistent with Section 2.G.
+VM-20 requires a seriatim calculation (i.e., with no grouping) for the Net Premium Reserve.